ct123098/Intro-to-Database-hw/MP2-XML/README.md

 - Update the grade of a student in a course
 - Compute the GPA of a student
 - Compute the average grade of students in a course

+## Usage

+remarks:

+- If you use SQL Server on a remote/virtual machine, please open TCP/IP protocol switch, and check your port.
+- If you run this program on a machine where SQL Server is not installed, please make sure whether you have installed an ODBC driver.